SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/update.md

 # Edit or delete invitation

-If you edit or delete an invitation that you created and sent, the invitees will receive a message about this.
-If you delete an invitation that you own from your Diary, this record also disappears from the invitees' diaries.
+* If you edit or delete an invitation that you created and sent, the invitees will receive a message about this.

-If one of the recipients of an invitation chooses to delete the record from their own diary, it is deleted from their diary only.
-The record will then appear in the **Invitations** dialog, so that it can be found and accepted later on.

-> [!TIP]
-> To open the **Invitations** dialog, click the ![icon][img1] **Notifications** button on the Top bar.
+* If you delete an invitation that you own from your Diary, this record also disappears from the invitees' diaries.

+* If you delete a follow-up you are invited to, the follow-up is removed from your diary only.

 ## What would you like to do now?